 Table 7.14.
-Attributes in the files dip-points.rxat and dip-points-Well.rxat.
+Attributes in the files dip-points.rxat, dip-points-Well.rxat and dip-points-Surf.rxat.

 Table 7.15.
 Dip data in wellpoints.rxat and wellpoints.csv.
 The column names in wellpoints.csv are InputAzimuth, InputDip, PostTrendAzimuth, PostTrendDip, DepthAzimuth, DepthDip and DipPointSD.
 See Table 7.11 for other attributes in wellpoints.rxat and Table 7.7 for other columns in wellpoints.csv.